change-thegame/Scanner-App/README.md

 But It Works!
 <br>
 <br>
-Just plug in your scanner and hit scan.
+Just plug in your scanner and hit scan
 <br>
 <br>
 Scanner must fall under the SANE list.
 Currently 2409 Devices <br>